acxz/StringCases.jl/README.md

 # Let's define a pattern string case for camel case with acronyms, camelCaseACRO

 # specify the casing of all the letters besides the first letter of each token
-# and the first leter of the string
+# and the first letter of the string
 tokencase = lowercase;

 # specify the casing of first letters of each token